fskelly/Solis-Modbus-Auto-Charging-using-Solax/HA Backup Restore.md

 # Installation

+If you are installing HA for the very first time and are on the first initialisation screen, you can click "Alternatively, you can restore from a previous backup" and follow the instructions to install.
+If you already have HA installed, do the following:

 1. Download the below .tar file (click Raw in the linked page if it doesn't auto download)
 2. In Home Assistant, go to Settings > System > Backups
 3. Hit the three dots top right and choose "Upload Backup"
 4. Navigate to the .tar file and upload it
 5. The backup file will now appear in your HA list.
 Double click on it, choose "full backup", then hit "Restore".
 The process will install all code.
-* NOTE - If you are installing HA for the very first time and are on the first initialisation screen, you can click "Alternatively, you can restore from a previous backup" and follow the instructions to install.
 6. You will need to alter a couple of settings to suit your own installation.
 * Solcast API Key
 * Openweathermap API Key